Biology Department Internships

-An "internship" is work experience directly related to a college major.¬† Eastern's Biology Department does not currently require an internship or "co-op" experience for graduation, although it is strongly recommended whenever possible. ¬†For many students, biology-related internships confirm their choice of career and provide useful contacts and training. ¬†Occasionally an internship helps a student decide to change career directions, and that, too, is valuable. ¬†For some, an internship has led directly to a job offer.
+An "internship" is work experience directly related to a college major.
+Eastern's Biology Department strongly recommends an internship for all its majors (and requires it for the BA Biological Studies major).
+For many students, biology-related internships confirm their choice of career and provide useful contacts and training.
+Occasionally an internship helps a student decide to change career directions, and that, too, is valuable.
+For some, an internship has led directly to a job offer.

-The final responsibility for arranging an internship is yours, but as a department, we try to help in the search process. ¬†We have a department pizza supper every year related to resume development and job and internship search strategies. ¬†Individually, we'll be glad to talk through career goals with you one-on-one, and help with specific contacts whenever we can. ¬†The bulletin board outside the department lists many internship opportunities, and we keep files on others.
+The final responsibility for arranging an internship is yours, but as a department, we try to help in the search process.
+We have a department pizza supper every year related to resume development and job and internship search strategies.
+Individually, we'll be glad to talk through career goals with you one-on-one, and help with specific contacts whenever we can.

 Some examples of recent student internships include: